Does Homeowner's Insurance Cover Natural Disasters?

 Most Atlantic and Gulf Coast states are susceptible to hurricane wind damage.
 Standard policies do not cover the flooding that often follows storm surges from hurricanes.
 You need to purchase flood insurance and/or special "beach and windstorm" insurance to protect your home.

-Insurance companies are in the business of making money, and hurricanes can cost a region tens of billions of dollars in property damage.
+Hurricanes cause billions of dollars in property damage.
 If your home is in a high-risk area, be sure to read the fine print on your insurance policy.
 Many insurance claim disputes hinge on how the terms "wind damage" and "flood damage" are defined by insurers.

-The cost of earthquake insurance is determined by several different factors:
+The cost of earthquake insurance is determined by several factors:

 - Location of the house